top of page

 The key aim is to forget the diet rules of the past and to build your own awareness and skills around what your body needs when it comes to nutrition.

 This can be hard if you have dieted in the past, as we are taught to ignore our appetite & hunger signals and follow the strict dieting rules.
+Following natural appetite signals can also be challenging in the context of neurodiversity or past trauma relating to food or body image.

 Building intuitive eating skills involves eating to appetite and trusting your body's internal cues to tell you...